FOSSBilling/branding/README.md

 # Branding

-The official logo for FOSSBilling was agreed on by the committee and community, and is based on work by @anatolinicolae
+The official logo for FOSSBilling was agreed on by the committee and community, and is based on work by [@anatolinicolae](https://github.com/anatolinicolae).

 ## Licensing